 Dental Implants

 Humans have a limited ability to regenerate lost body parts and teeth are no exception.
-Luckily, teeth are one of the few body parts that can be replaced that are just as effective in all practical regards as natural dentition.
-Patients often tell me that they forget they have a dental implant, as they feel and function very closely to teeth.
+Luckily, natural teeth are one of the few body parts that can be replaced that are just as effective in all practical regards as your natural own teeth.
 While implants are generally the treatment of choice for edentulism or non-restorable teeth, they may not be the best fit for some people.
-Many situations are unique and require special considerations to ensure if implants are truly the right option.
+Many situations are unique and require special considerations to ensure if dental implants are truly the right option.

 What are Dental Implants?

-Implants are a biocompatible root form that fuses to the jawbone via osseointegration.
-They replicate missing teeth and very closely mimic the appearance and function of natural dentition.
-Implants also have a very high long term success rate, as shown by many studies7https://www.sciencedirect.com/science/article/pii/S0307904X1000257X8https://web.p.ebscohost.com/abstract9https://www.sciencedirect.com/science/article/abs/pii/S0901502714000976.
+A dental implant is a biocompatible tooth root form that fuses to the jawbone via osseointegration and acts as a base for an implant supported crown.
+Dental implants replicate missing natural teeth and very closely mimic the appearance and function of your own teeth.
+Dental implants also have a very high long term success rate, as shown by many studies1https://www.sciencedirect.com/science/article/pii/S0307904X1000257X2https://web.p.ebscohost.com/abstract3https://www.sciencedirect.com/science/article/abs/pii/S0901502714000976.
 While there are several types of implants, the most common today are endosteal implants.
-A key process to the success of dental implants, osseointegration was described as early as half a century ago by Branemark1Brånemark, P-I., et al. “Intra-osseous anchorage of dental prostheses: I. Experimental studies.”
+While there are several types of dental implants, the most common today are endosteal implants.
+Osseointegration is a key process to the success of dental implants, which was described as early as half a century ago by Branemark4Brånemark, P-I., et al. “Intra-osseous anchorage of dental prostheses: I. Experimental studies.”
 Scandinavian journal of plastic and reconstructive surgery 3.2 (1969): 81-100..
-In short, osseointegration is the connection of bone directly to the implant surface2https://www.hindawi.com/journals/bmri/2016/6285620/.
-The degree of success of an implant is based on the amount of bone loss and amount of bone to implant contact, where constant research aims to continually improve the already high success rates.
-Once integrated, implants form the foundation upon which various oral prosthetics connect to.
-The most common prosthetic is a single implant crown, designed to replace a tooth extracted due to disease or trauma.
-Other common prosthetics include implant bridges, overdentures, hybrid prosthetics and full arch prosthetics.
+In short, osseointegration is the connection of bone directly to the implant surface5https://www.hindawi.com/journals/bmri/2016/6285620/.
+The degree of success of an implant is based on the amount of bone loss and the amount and quality of bone to implant contact, where constant research aims to continually improve the already high success rates.
+Once integrated, the dental implant forms the foundation upon which various oral prosthetics connect to.
+The most common prosthetic are dental crowns, designed to replace missing teeth due to disease or trauma.
+Other common prosthetics include implant bridges, removable dentures, hybrid prosthetics and full arch prosthetics.
+The latter replace conventional dentures for those missing all teeth in either the upper jaw or lower jaw.

 Components of a Dental Implant

 There are a few key components that make up dental implants.
-They include the dental implant itself, the abutment, and the various types of prosthesis.
-For simplicity sake, we will focus on a single implant crown.
+They include the dental implant itself, the implant abutment, and the various types of prosthetic teeth.
+For simplicity sake, we will focus on a single dental implant crown.

 Requirements for a Dental Implant

 In addition, there needs to be enough space for the crown itself in the inter-arch and interproximal dimension.
+Even if there is enough bone, inadequate space to place artificial teeth between your own teeth would defeat the purpose of dental implants.
 This space can be reduced due to a collapsed vertical dimension of occlusion (VDO) or if the space is occupied by another tooth that has drifted into the edentulous space.
-If there isn’t enough space, the existing teeth must be moved via orthodontics to ensure enough room for the crown.
+If there isn’t enough space for the replacement teeth, the existing teeth must be moved via orthodontics to ensure enough room.

 • Age